Equivariant $A$-theory: The Waldhausen -category of retractive spaces

 We adopt the shorthand

-We freely use the result from \cite{may}, Cor 8.3 that for a well-based topological group $H$ the map $B(*,H,H) \to B(*,H,*)$ is a principal $H$-bundle.
+In particular, we consider $EG$ to be a right $G$-space, not a left one as we did when defining the category $\tG$.
+We freely use the result that for a well-based topological group $H$ the map $B(*,H,H) \to B(*,H,*)$ is a principal $H$-bundle \cite[Cor 8.3]{MayClass}.
 This implies that $B(*,H,X) \to B(*,H,*)$ is a fiber bundle with fiber $X$.
-Since realization of simplicial spaces commutes with strict pullbacks, our desired map $p: E \to B$ is a pullback of this fiber bundle, hence also a fiber bundle.
+Since realization of simplicial spaces commutes with strict pullbacks, our desired map $p\colon E \to B$ is a pullback of this fiber bundle, hence also a fiber bundle.

 The equivalence of $K$-theory spectra will be induced by the functor that applies $EG \times_H -$ to the retractive space $(Y,i_Y,p_Y)$ over $X$, obtaining a retractive space over $EG \times_H X$: